 Under the Internal Revenue Code of 1986, as amended, or the Code, we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to subsidiaries, either (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
 Passive income generally includes dividends, interest, certain non-active rents and royalties, and capital gains.
-Based on our business plan and certain estimates and projections, including as to the relative values of our assets, we do not believe that we were a PFIC for our 2017 taxable year and do not expect to be a PFIC in 2018 or any future years is uncertain because, among other things, (i) we currently own, a substantial amount of passive assets, including cash, (ii) the amount and composition of our income as passive or non-passive may vary substantially over time, and (iii) the valuation of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time.
+Based on our business plan and certain estimates and projections, including as to the relative values of our assets, we do not believe that we were a PFIC for our 2017 taxable year and do not expect to be a PFIC in the immediately foreseeable future.
+However, there can be no assurance that the IRS will agree with our conclusion.
+In addition, whether we will be a PFIC in 2018 or any future years is uncertain because, among other things, (i) we currently own, a substantial amount of passive assets, including cash, (ii) the amount and composition of our income as passive or non-passive may vary substantially over time, and (iii) the valuation of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time.
 Accordingly, there can be no assurance that we will not be a PFIC for any taxable year.